AlexandreDewilde/simple-quiz-api/README.md

 }'
 ```

-### Show all, show and delete multiple choice question
+### Show all, show all categories, show and delete multiple choice question

 Same for simple question but the url is for

 * del /delete-multiple-choice-question
 * show all /show-all-multiple-choice-question
 * show /show-multiple-choice-question
+* show all categories /show-all-categories-multichoice

 ## In the next releases